portfedh/portfolio_grafana/README.md

 To be able to use it, you must first make a few changes so it will find the files for the user your just created.

-In the 'Check selected user' section, add a new elif statement with your new username:
+In the 'Check selected user' section, add a new elif statement with the username you just added:

 ```bash
 elif [[ "${USER_NAME}" == "user1" ]]  # Change "user1" for the username you selected.